 Change in Contractor’s business, partnership or corporate organization that may reasonably be expected to have a material impact on Contractor’s performance of this Agreement or on the Exchange’s rights under this Agreement ;

-Breach by Contractor of any term set forth in this Agreement and/or Contractor otherwise ceases to meet the requirements for a Certified QHP, including, those set forth at and 45 C.F.R. § 156.200 et seq.
+Breach by Contractor of any term set forth in this Agreement and/or Contractor otherwise ceases to meet the requirements for a QHP Issuer, including, those set forth at and 45 C.F.R. § 156.200 et seq.
 (Subpart C Article 3—Qualified Health Plan Minimum Certification Standards);

 Immediate notice in the event that Contractor files any federal bankruptcy action or state receivership action, any federal bankruptcy or state receivership action is commenced against Contractor, Contractor is adjudicated bankrupt, or a receiver is appointed and qualifies;

+Changes in its Provider Network by notice consistent with Section 3.3.

-Contractor shall notify the Exchange with respect to any material changes as of and throughout the term of this Agreement to its Essential Community Provider (ECP) contracting arrangements ; and
+Contractor shall notify the Exchange with respect to changes to its Essential Community Provider (ECP) contracting arrangements consistent with Section 3.3; and

-Significant changes in operations of Contractor that may reasonably be expected to significantly impair Contractor’s the operation of Certified QHPs and/or delivery of Covered Services to Enrollees.
+Significant changes in operations of Contractor that may reasonably be expected to significantly impair Contractor’s operation of QHPs and/or delivery of Covered Services to Enrollees.

 1.11 Nondiscrimination